lingtalfi/Light/doc/api/Ling/Light/Core/Light.md

 some parameters are missing, etc...

 Whenever a failure happens, an exception is thrown.
-The Light instance intercepts that and ask whether an error handler can handle this error.
+The Light instance intercepts that and ask whether an error handler can handle this error (which usually has an error type associated with it).

 Note: the error handlers are registered by you (or some plugins you've installed).